 What’s the best way to start a career in web-design?

 Start by finding someone in the industry to apprentice you.
 Figure out if you want to be a web designer, developer or a business owner.
-Each role is EXTREMELY different and suited to certain personality types.
-Once you know what you want to be learn a bit about the other roles but focus on excellence in your own and plan your career out over the next 5 years.
+Each role is extremely different and suited to certain personality types.
+Once you know what you want to do, learn a bit about the other roles but focus on excellence in your own and plan your career out over the next 5 years.

 Frank Talora, Web Designer at Media Heroes